Ureteroscopy

 Frequently asked questions

-No, a ureteroscopy is a minimally invasive treatment that does not involve any incisions (cuts), or an overnight hospital stay.
-As such, it has a low risk of complications and a generally short recovery time.
+No, ureteroscopy is a minimally invasive procedure that does not require incisions or an overnight hospital stay.
+It has a relatively low risk of complications and a short recovery time.

-You may have mild to moderate pain after a ureteroscopy.
-This usually improves after a few days and can be managed with over-the-counter painkillers.
+You may experience mild to moderate discomfort after the procedure, but this usually improves within a few days and can be managed with over-the-counter pain relief.

-have had surgery to reconstruct your bladder or ureter
+have undergone reconstructive surgery of the bladder or ureter

-If you keep getting kidney stones, talk to your urologist.
-They can arrange some tests to determine the cause.
+If you experience recurrent kidney stones, your urologist can arrange further tests to identify the underlying cause.